trstlabs/intento/docs/docs/actions/TriggerPortal.md

 - Easily schedule payments
 - Autocompound tokens

+<iframe width="560" height="315" src="https://www.youtube.com/embed/z5hG0GsD_tg?si=oTdi9EgmlEQCqtsR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Automate Token Sending

 1. Getting started

-With TriggerPortal you can send any kind of transaction.
 You can send on a recurring basis to one or multiple recipients across IBC-enabled chains.

 You have all kinds of options to transfer tokens, depending on where your recipients want to receive tokens and where you want to store your balance.